Capitals snap two-game skid, beat Devils in overtime

 Michael McLeod answered for the Devils a little more than four minutes later, scoring on a rebound off a shot from Jesper Boqvist that bounced off Vanecek’s pad.

-It stayed deadlocked at 1 through a third period that saw Vanecek and Blackwood take center stage.
-The Devils’ netminder was busy all night, with the Capitals putting 40 shots on goal.
-Orlov’s in overtime was the last of them, and it was decisive.
+It stayed deadlocked at 1 after a third period that saw Vanecek and Blackwood take center stage.
+The Devils netminder was busy all night, with the Capitals putting 40 shots on goal.

+“Our guys did a good job of putting volume in,” Laviolette said.
+“They made good decisions in the offensive zone.
+In the offensive zone, our forwards did a good job from the bottom of the circles down and in the corners, just moving pucks and keeping things alive with regards to offensive zone possession.”